CharanMN7/ultimate-pushups-counter/README.md

 4. Install dependencies:
    ```
    pip install -r requirements.txt
+   // or
+   pip3 install -r requirements.tsx
    ```

 5. Run the backend server:
    ```
    python run.py
+   // or
+   python3 run.py
    ```

 The backend will be available at `http://localhost:8000`.